-The Emmbrook Sports and Social Club, which is located on the corner of Lowther Road and Emmbrook Road, hosts the Wokingham & Emmbrook football club, which plays in the Hellenic League.
-The football club also has a youth section, including girls’ football teams.
+The Emmbrook Sports and Social Club, which is located on the corner of Lowther Road and Emmbrook Road, hosts the Wokingham & Emmbrook football club.
+The Men’s 1st Team play in Combined Counties Premier North League and the Women’s 1st Team play in the Thames Valley Counties Women’s Football League.
+The football club also has boys and girls youth sections.

 The ESSC is also the home of the Emmbrook & Bearwood cricket club.

 The Emmbrook Village Hall, at the junction of Emmbrook Road and Commons Road, is a valuable local amenity that is used for all kinds of activities.
 Details of the hall’s capacity, hire costs, and whom to contact if you wish to book an event there, will be found by following the link in this paragraph.